-Summer sipping on the patio has never tasted this good.
+Summer sipping on the patio has never tasted this good; Summer Sangria is the perfect White Wine Sangria Recipe.
 Blackberry Peach Sangria with Elderflower for a light floral touch to a fruit forward cocktail.
-Plus, it’s served in a jug.
+Plus, it’s served in a jug on ice.

-- 1.5 litres (sweet) white wine, such as riesling
+- 1.5 litres white wine such as an off-dry riesling

 - 2 cups sliced ripe peaches

 - mint leaves for garnish

 Mix all ingredients in a large jug, chill and let sit for a few hours or overnight.

 Serve with lots of ice and mint as garnish.